diegounger/diegounger/README.md

 - 👋 Hi, I’m @diegounger.
-I'm a electricist engineer and work with engineering maintenance.
+I'm a reliability engineer and work with engineering maintenance.
 - 👀 I’m interested in data science, machine learning and its use in reliability and maintenance management.
 - 🌱 I’m currently learning Python and re-studying statistical concepts.
 - 💞️ I’m looking to collaborate on application of data science and machine learning in reliability and maintenance management.